hackerman9375/geode-ios-launcher-custom-bundle-id/INSTALL.md

 	- [Windows Guide](https://faq.altstore.io/altstore-classic/how-to-install-altstore-windows)
 	- [Mac OS Guide](https://faq.altstore.io/altstore-classic/how-to-install-altstore-macos)

 Now you can proceed with installing Geode!
-If you are not jailbroken, **install the IPA**, otherwise **install the TIPA** file if you are jailbroken and have TrollStore.
-Though the **TIPA** version of the launcher isn't a requirement if you are jailbroken, just an option.
+If you are not jailbroken, **install the IPA**.
+If you're jailbroken and plan to stay so, **install the TIPA** version.

 ## Installing Geode through SideStore / AltStore
 > [!NOTE]